Quinoa Chickpea Salad

-For the quinoa salad lemon dressing, you need:
+For the quinoa salad lemon dressing, you need the following:

 - Olive Oil – I choose locally-sourced extra-virgin olive oil.

-- Lemon Juice – Either from fresh lemons or a store-bought lemon juice.
+- Lemon Juice – Either from fresh lemons or store-bought lemon juice.

 - Maple Syrup – Or any liquid sweetener of your choice, like brown rice syrup or coconut nectar.